-The schools for dental hygienist have started to become highly favored among young students who which to pursue a career in the industry of dental care.
+The schools for dental hygienists have started to become highly favored among young students who which to pursue a career in the industry of dental care.
 A gentleman by the name of Claude C. Hopkins started the now common routine of brushing one’s teeth at the beginning and end of the day.
-It is because of this people have become interested with their dental health, forever changing this particular field and expanding it over the last 100 years.
+It is because of this people have become interested in their dental health, forever changing this particular field and expanding it over the last 100 years.
 The enrollment rate for dental hygienist schools has increased because people would like to serve others with oral issues and the income is pretty good.

 To become a dental hygienist requires time and commitment.
 The school for this particular profession can be found across the globe offering courses for students.
-The courses in general are pretty much the same from one school to the next, the only difference would be in the application process.
+The courses, in general, are pretty much the same from one school to the next, the only difference would be in the application process.
 Depending on how far in this line of study you would like to go, you can apply for an associate program or go for a bachelor’s degree.

 If your desire is working in the public health system, a more advanced diploma will be required.
 It is at this stage a bachelor’s degree would help out.
-The course schedule will take two years as well, however some dental hygienist schools may require at least 3 years of learning.
+The course schedule will take two years as well, however, some dental hygienist schools may require at least 3 years of learning.

 If your passion is to train other students or continue down the path of oral prevention and advancement of oral health you will have to acquire a master’s degree.
 After graduation, you complete or practice a few years first then pursuit it.
 Practicing in the public health system or out of an office isn’t required.
-Fact is some courses you will take at hygienist school are nutrition, healthcare management, public and dental health, just to name a few.
+The fact is some courses you will take at hygienist school are nutrition, healthcare management, public and dental health, just to name a few.
 The school also touches on the subjects of chemistry, anatomy, pathology, and radiography.

 If your intention is not a become an actual dentist, the school may ask for your time and commitment as if you were studying to become one.
-All of your classes must be attended and a full time effort is expected of you.
+All of your classes must be attended and a full-time effort is expected of you.
 It is also expected of you to have common knowledge about math, science, and English.

-From one school to another requirements may vary and a few of these require knowledge in basic science.
+From one school to other requirements may vary and a few of these require knowledge in basic science.
 A few dental hygienist schools demand that you have knowledge in basic science and some may require that you take a test in mathematics.
 Be prepared to prove your reading level skills and it would be helpful to have a few Humanity course prerequisites.
 To learn your school’s requirements go online to research.

 Being a dental hygienist means having the ability to detect indications of oral diseases like gingivitis.
 The whole basis of dentistry is to stop oral issues and maintain oral health, so knowing how to discuss these topics with a patient is crucial.
 Assisting the dentist when they are performing on a patient is of the highest priority until it’s time for you to move up to that position.